remotemerge/intuji-assignment/README.md

 Connecting to Google Calendar with Core PHP.
 This application demonstrates how to connect to Google Calendar using OAuth 2.0 and access the Google Calendar API.

+### Requirements

+- PHP 8.3 or higher
+- Composer 2.7 or higher
+- Google Account

 ### Installation

 Clone the repository to your local machine and install the dependencies by running: